svx/gradle-quickstart/website/docs/quick-start-guides/technical-writer.md

 ```

 The `rootProject.name` property sets the name of the root project.
-This is useful for multi-project builds where you have a main project (root project) and potentially several subprojects.
+This is useful for multi-project builds where you have a main project (root project) and several subprojects.

 - **Name:** In this case, the root project is named `technical-writer-project`.
 This name will be used as the identifier for the main project directory and in build outputs.